Al-Rashid of Morocco: Economic reforms

+Personal life

 Family

 Sultan Moulay Rashid married two wives, both in 1666: a daughter of Sheikh Al-Lawati of the Beni Snassen, and a daughter of Abdallah A'aras.
 He had two sons and an unknown number of daughters from his marriages; there is no record of which of his wives bore the children.

 In addition, he had a harem of slave concubines.
 His favorite among these was a Spanish captive, whom he lodged in the most richly decorated apartments of the harem.
 Another of his slave concubines was Lalla Aisha Mubarka.

 Upon Moulay Rashid's death in April 1672, he was succeeded by his brother Moulay Ismail, as his sons were infants and therefore ineligible to inherit according to 'Alawi custom.
 The new sultan married Moulay Rashid's widowed first wife, and became the guardian of his young sons until 1680, when he sent them along with his own eldest son to live in Tafilalt.